bentleysec/old-bentleysec.github.io/_posts/2024/05/2024-05-08-Disabling_Security_Tools.md

 </ul>
 </p>
 <p>
-Detecting Security Tool Tampering While disabling security tools aims to evade detection, there are still ways to identify such activity:
+<strong>Detecting Security Tool Tampering</strong> - While disabling security tools aims to evade detection, there are still ways to identify such activity:
 <ol>
 <li>Monitor process creation and termination events for signs of security software being killed.</li>
 <li>Watch for unauthorized modifications to configuration files, registry keys, or scheduled tasks related to security tools.</li>